ember-template-lint/ember-template-lint/docs/rule/no-route-action.md

 # no-route-action

-This rule disallows the usage of route-action.
+This rule disallows the usage of `route-action`.

 [ember-route-action-helper](https://github.com/DockYard/ember-route-action-helper) is a popular addon that it's only purpose was to avoid creating controllers, something we no longer have a desire to do given the current state of the framework.